wakkihaya/Neurons-Frontend-test/README.md

 - TypeScript oriented (JavaScipt can be used, but we strongly prefer TypeScript)
   - Use **React**
-  - _Do not_ use any React boilerplate, such as Create React App
+  - We encorage you not to use any React boilerplate, such as Create React App, but you can definitely do it if it will save you some time.
-- Feel free to use a preprocessor, CSS-in-JS, or JSS tool but _do not_ use any pre-styled frameworks or libraries
+- Feel free to use a preprocessor, CSS-in-JS, or JSS tool.
+Additionally, you can use any existing UI library in the market such as Ant Design or Material UI.
+There are a few considerations that apply to this:
-  - The general rule of thumb is: you should write your own styling for your components, do not use "pre-made" tools and utilities

-  - There are a few reasons we do this:
-    - we care about pixel perfect implementation
+    - try to design your components while having on mind that they will be consumed and mantained by other developers later on.
     - we want to see your understanding of CSS and styling practices
-    - we want to see your understanding Design/UI/Components skills

-  - USE:
-    - Styled-Components
-    - Emotion
-    - SCSS
-    - SASS
-    - LESS
-    - CSS

-  - AVOID:
-    - Tailwind
-    - Bootstrap
-    - Material UI
-    - Semantic UI

-Not that we are against these frameworks but more that we can see how you would build these components yourself.
+    - we allow leveraging UI libraries to help you code faster, but we do expect some component design practice.

+### State management
+Feel free to use any state management strategy you'd like.
+While Redux is the most widely known approach to this, we do understand it requires some boilerplate.
+We'd like you to be pragmatic while thinking on maintainability of the code which doesn't necessarily translate into a specific library or tool.

 ### Bonus

+The following are nice-to-have features.

 - Make the application accessible
 - Write clear **documentation** on how the app was designed and how to run the code